GeoscienceAustralia/ga-wphase/README.md

     --time '2020-12-15T23:22:01Z' \
     --outputs /tmp/wphase-outputs \
     --server http://localhost:8081 \
-    --host localhost:4803
+    --host localhost:18180
 ```

 ## Using Docker

 If you're running Linux with Docker and curl installed, you should be able to
-build docker containers for development and production simply by running (as root)
+build a docker container simply by running (as root)
 `./run-or-build-container.sh build`.
-By default, this will build two very
-similar containers: `wphase` and `wphase-dev`.

-### `wphase-dev`
+### Developing on Docker

-This container is designed for development use; it does not have
-wphase installed, just all the dependencies.
-I mount the current folder at
-*/wphase*.  when launching the container (which is done for you if you use
-`run-or-build-container.sh`).
+While the container image includes the complete W-Phase application, it can
+easily be used for development by mounting in your working copy of the W-Phase
+source.

 When you launch an interactive bash session on the container (e.g. using the
 `run-or-build-container.sh` script), if wphase is mounted at `/wphase` then it
 will be automatically built and installed in development mode.

+This is done for you if you use `./run-or-build-container.sh run`.

 To use this script as-is, you'll need your greens functions to be stored at
 `~/wphase/greens`; but you should be able to modify the script to suit your
 needs.

 To start some process inside the container: